 - 1. MPHA will maintain records regarding each applicant that indicate: the date and time of receipt of the application; MPHA's determination as to eligibility or non-eligibility of the applicant; the appropriate unit size, the preference rating, if any, and the date, location, identification, and circumstances of each vacancy offered and accepted or rejected. - 2.
-ELIGIBILITY: It is MPHA's policy to admit only eligible and qualified applicants.

-A. "Eligibility" is a defined term under the Housing Act of 1937.
+ELIGIBILITY: It is MPHA's policy to admit only eligible and qualified applicants. - A. Admissions follow requirements under federal law and MPHA's Moving to Work Agreement.
+Across all MPHA programs, MPHA must assist only Low-Income Families (as defined in Part I, as are subsequent terms in this section).
+At least 75 percent of families MPHA assists must be Very Low-Income Families.
+In the Low-Income Public Housing program, MPHA may admit only Low-Income Families, and at least 40 percent of families admitted must be Extremely Low-Income Families. - B. "Eligibility" is a defined term under the Housing Act of 1937.
 Being eligible, however, is not entitlement to housing.
 In addition, every applicant must meet MPHA's Tenant Selection Criteria, established in accordance with 24 C.F.R.
 Part 960.